Minimal orthonormal bases for pure quantum state estimation

 \section{Discussion and Conclusions}

 We have shown that it is possible to reconstruct pure quantum states in arbitrary dimensions using a minimum of three bases.
 These constitute an instance of PSIC-POVM, that is, our estimation procedure allows characterization of all qudit states up to a set of measure zero.
 Furthermore, our protocol is optimal in the sense that at least $2d-1$ independent POVM elements are required to form a PSIC-POVM \cite{SIC2}.
-As $2$ bases only contain $2d-2$ independent POVM elements, they are insufficient to determine a generic pure state, and thus the measurement of a third basis is mandatory to generate a PSIC-POVM.
-Thus, our estimation protocol has the minimal number of basis required to form a PSIC-POVM.
+As $2$ bases only contain $2d-2$ independent POVM elements, they are insufficient to determine a generic pure state, and thus, the measurement of a third basis is mandatory to generate a PSIC-POVM.
+Thus, our estimation protocol has the minimal number of bases required to form a PSIC-POVM.

 Our estimation protocol is formulated in terms of a binary tree structure.
 This provides a direct implementation of the protocol for any dimension and a recipe to build the required bases.
-It is possible that for certain states the estimation procedure fails.
+The estimation procedure may fail for certain states.
 Even when these states form a null measure set, this problem can be overcome by adding at least one more basis.
 Adding more basis also increases the precision of the estimation for a finite number of shots, as our numerical simulations show.

 Recently, high-dimensional quantum systems have been renewed subject of interest for applications in quantum information, for instance, multi-core fibers \cite{carine2020multi,martinez2023certification}, orbital angular moment of light \cite{Willner2021, Rojas2021, Akatev2022}, and qudit-based quantum processors \cite{Lu2020phaseestimation,Chi2022,Ringbauer2022}.
 The characterization of this class of systems requires procedures with the least number of measurement results and efficient post-processing, such as the estimation procedure proposed here.
-Furthermore, this procedure can also estimate the pure states affected by white noise (see Appendix \ref{sec:white_noise}), making it well-suited for use in experimental contexts.
+Furthermore, as complementary results, we show that our procedure can also estimate the pure states affected by white noise in Appendix \ref{sec:white_noise}, and that its execution times scale efficiently with the dimension in Appendix \ref{appendix:times}.
+These properties make our protocol well-suited for use in high-dimensional experimental contexts.